 Do I need to optimize for every AI engine?

 Each engine has different preferences.
-ChatGPT favors brand websites (24% of citations).
+As of Loudmink's March 2026 citation study, ChatGPT links to brand websites in 24% of its citations.
 Grok leans on Reddit.
-Perplexity uses YouTube and editorial sources.
+Perplexity leans on Reddit and editorial sources.
 AI engines disagree on recommendations 50% of the time.
 Multi-engine presence requires multi-source content.

 Is ChatGPT Shopping different from regular ChatGPT?